CosmicBagel/chip8_rust/readme.md

 A chip 8 emulator written in rust

-Currently it is functional, but is missing sound, and has some timing bugs.

 ## Thanks to
 - https://github.com/kripod/chip8-roms for providing a nice collection of roms to test with
 - http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#2.5 solid technical reference I used